The Ultimate Guide to Finding Happiness Alone

 ― Jason Reynolds

-There is another special thing about us humans - just because we know something doesn’t mean we feel it too.
-For example, I know that I am a human being and I deserve to be happy.
+There is another special thing about us humans - just because we know something, doesn’t mean we feel it too.
+For example, I know that I am a human being and I can be happy.
 My life is not something to be measured by achievements.
 I can write this down and know it in my mind but in my most vulnerable moments, it will show that I don’t really feel this to be true.
 I have become positive in my thought, but not in my feelings.
 This is something I learned in therapy.

 So, why do you think you’re not happy alone?
 Is it really the reason?
 How do you feel when you are alone?